Moon70/Amiga-sources/README.md

 A two disc ocs trackmo released in January 1995.

-Each part can be assembled/started on its own, but you have to boot with old chipset.
+Each part can be assembled/started on its own from AsmOne, but you have to boot with old chipset and allocate chipmem.

 [Disc1](http://ftp.amigascne.org/pub/amiga/Groups/A/Abyss/Abyss-Drugstore_a.dms)
 [Disc2](http://ftp.amigascne.org/pub/amiga/Groups/A/Abyss/Abyss-Drugstore_b.dms)